orbinson/felix-bundle-extractor/README.md

 ## Usage

-- Find your felix folder that contains all the OSGi bundles (Apache Sling: sling/launchpad/felix, AEM: crx-quickstart/launchpad/felix)
+* Find your felix folder that contains all the OSGi bundles (Apache Sling: sling/launchpad/felix, AEM: crx-quickstart/launchpad/felix)
-- Set bundles.dir.input to this location or copy over so that the folder can be read
+* Execute the java program with the following command line arguments:
-- Set a bundles.dir.output where you want your decompiled / sorted jars to be placed
+    * bundles.input.dir: Location of the input bundles or a copy of the directory.
-- Start the spring application
+    * bundles.output.dir: Location where you want your decompiled / sorted jars to be placed

-## Included grep-in bsh script
+## Included grep-in bash script

-grep.in.jars: A bash script to allow quick searching in the sources folder.
+A bash script to allow quick searching in the sources folder.
 Usage: "bash grep-in-jars.sh ClassName"